-17 configuration of a business district shall be set forth in the charter and shall not 18 be construed to create an undue advantage for a single employer or small number 19 of employers.

-- 2. If capacity is insufficient to enroll all pupils who submit a timely application, the charter school shall have an admissions process that assures all applicants of an equal chance of gaining admission except that: - (1) A charter school may establish a geographical area around the school whose residents will receive a preference for enrolling in the school, provided that such preferences do not result in the establishment of racially or socioeconomically isolated schools and provided such preferences conform to policies and guidelines established by the state board of education; [and] - (2) A charter school may also give a preference for admission of children whose siblings attend the school or whose parents are employed at the school or in the case of a workplace charter school, a child whose parent is employed in the business district or at the business site of such school; and - (3) A charter school whose mission includes student drop-out prevention or recovery as described in subdivision (3) of subsection 1 of this section shall give preference for admission to resident pupils over nonresident pupils. - 3.
-A charter school shall not limit admission based on race, ethnicity, national origin, disability, gender, income level, proficiency in the English language or athletic ability, but may limit admission to pupils within a given age group or grade level. - 4.
-The department of elementary and secondary education shall commission a study of the performance of students at each charter school in comparison with an equivalent group of district students representing an equivalent demographic and geographic population and a study of the impact of charter schools upon the constituents they serve in the districts in which they are located, to be conducted by the joint committee on education.
-The charter school study shall include analysis of the administrative and instructional practices of each charter school and shall include findings on innovative programs that illustrate best practices and lend themselves to replication or incorporation in other schools.
-The joint committee on education shall coordinate with individuals 50representing charter [public] schools and the districts in which charter schools are located in conducting the study.
-The study of a charter school's student performance in relation to a comparable group shall be designed to provide information that would allow parents and educators to make valid comparisons of academic performance between the charter school's students and an equivalent group of district students representing an equivalent demographic and geographic population.
-The student performance assessment and comparison shall include, but may not be limited to:
+- (3) In the case of a charter school whose mission includes student drop-out prevention or recovery, any nonresident pupil who is considered high risk or a dropout who resides in a residential care facility, a transitional living group home, or an independent living program and whose last school of enrollment is in the school district where the charter school is established, who submits a timely application; and - 12 (4) In the case of a workplace charter school, any student eligible to attend under subdivision (1) or (2) of this subsection whose parent is employed 13 in the business district, who submits a timely application, unless the number of applications exceeds the capacity of a program, class, grade level or building.
+The 16 configuration of a business district shall be set forth in the charter and shall not 17 be construed to create an undue advantage for a single employer or small number 18 of employers. - 19 2.
+If capacity is insufficient to enroll all pupils who submit a timely 20 application, the charter school shall have an admissions process that assures all applicants of an equal chance of gaining admission except that: 21 - (1) A charter school may establish a geographical area around the school whose residents will receive a preference for enrolling in the school, provided that such preferences do not result in the establishment of racially or socioeconomically isolated schools and provided such preferences conform to policies and guidelines established by the state board of education; [and] - (2) A charter school may also give a preference for admission of children whose siblings attend the school or whose parents are employed at the school or in the case of a workplace charter school, a child whose parent is employed in the business district or at the business site of such school; and - 31 (3) A charter school whose mission includes student dropout prevention or recovery as described in subdivision (3) of subsection 1 3233 of this section shall give preference for admission to resident pupils 34 over nonresident pupils. - 3.
+A charter school shall not limit admission based on race, ethnicity, 35 national origin, disability, gender, income level, proficiency in the English 36 language or athletic ability, but may limit admission to pupils within a given age 37group or grade level.
+A charter school may give a preference for 38 39 admission to high-risk students and dropouts, as defined in subdivision